rishabhgautam12/Sorting-vis/README.md

-To se  the project visit https://sorting-kcj95npjh-rishabh-gautams-projects.vercel.app/
+To see  the project visit https://sorting-kcj95npjh-rishabh-gautams-projects.vercel.app/